pnand5/ping-identity-text-analysis/README.md

-### text-statistics-frontend application
+# text-statistics-frontend
-# UI application to upload a text file and see the text statistics results
+UI application to upload a text file and see the text statistics results
-this application was created using 'create-react-app' that provides us with the basic setup of react app

-# commands to run the application
+# command to start the application
-cd ./text-statistics-frontend
+cd ./text-statistics-frontend <br/>
-npm install
+npm install<br/>
-npm start
+npm start<br/>

 # working
 1. this application has only one simple page and an App component rendered at root